aboutcode-org/aboutcode/aboutcode-data/README.rst

 In contrast with other approaches, the AboutCode Data structure is focused on providing data that is useful to users first and is not limited to software package data only.
-AboutCode Data does not need not be as strictly specified as traditional package manager data formats because its purpose is not to drive a software build, package creation or software installation nor is it to compute the resolution of
+AboutCode Data need not be as strictly specified as traditional package manager data formats because its purpose is not to drive a software build, package creation or software installation nor is it to compute the resolution of